 Shall in despite enforce a watery eye.

-Onion have been eaten since 5000 BC and were first cultivated about 3500 BC.
-The Egyptians considered them a symbol of eternal life and used them in burials, the Israelites ate them when in Egypt, an Indian doctor in the 6th century BC wrote about their medicinal value, ancient Greek athletes ate them to improve their blood, and Roman gladiators rubbed their bodies with them to firmed their muscles.
+Onions have been eaten since 5000 BC and were first cultivated about 3500 BC.
+The Egyptians considered them a symbol of eternal life and used them in burials, and the Israelites ate them when in Egypt.
+An Indian doctor wrote about their medicinal value in the 6th century BC, the ancient Greek athletes ate them to improve their blood, and Roman gladiators rubbed their bodies with them to firm their muscles.
 In the Middle Ages onions were a staple of the diet along with cabbage and beans, and they were used as gifts or to pay rents.
 Shakespeare would have been well acquainted with onions and their many characteristics.

 The common name onion is from the French word oignon, bulb, derived from the Latin unio meaning “to unit” or “combine into one” in reference to the fact that only one bulb is produced by onion plants.
 The generic name, Allium, is the Latin name for garlic; the specific name cepa is the Latin word for onion.